The National Library of Medicine’s Study on Myofascial Release Therapy

 6. On the House Advice and Recommendation

 Physical therapy helps keep you healthy and helps you prevent injury, and myofascial release therapy is literally miraculous; it prompts your own body to naturally normalize and heal itself.
 The beauty of it all is that physical therapy near you can always be found.
-Your friendly neighborhood Southwest Physical Therapy amazes with myofascial release therapy to keep your pain at bay and boost your mobile functions.
+Your friendly neighborhood Southwest Myofascial Release amazes with myofascial release therapy to keep your pain at bay and boost your mobile functions.
 Ergo, you are so fortunate to be within our geographical area because we are your physical therapy clinic near you in the Big Apple’s Brooklyn, NY.
 Call us TODAY for your FREE phone consultation and to book your appointment.
 Or simply stop by – for the moment you walk through our door we’re family and you won’t ever be interrupting nor get kicked out.
 We truly care and know that our world-class physical therapists can resolve your symptoms.
 Hurry up and get the pain relief and improved mobility you’ve been dreaming about!